SIEM vs Log Management : Understanding the Difference and When You Need Both

 What Is Log Management?

-At its core, log management is the disciplined process of centrally collecting, parsing, storing, analyzing, and archiving log data from across the IT landscape.
+At its core, SIEM log management is the disciplined process of centrally collecting, parsing, storing, analyzing, and archiving log data from across the IT landscape.
 This includes application, system, and security logs generated by servers, endpoints, network devices, and cloud resources.

 A robust log management system empowers organizations to: